yguillemot/Raku-Qt-QtWidgets/README.md

 connect $src, "mySignal", $dst, "mySlot";
 ```

+### 4.7 Disconnect

+The subroutine **disconnect** does the opposite of **connect**.

+`sub disconnect(QtObject $src, Str $signal, QtObject $dst, Str $slot)`

+Example:

+`disconnect $src, "mySignal", $dst, "mySlot";`

-### Emit a QtSignal
+### 4.8 Emit a QtSignal

-In C++ Qt, the keyword "emit" is used to emit a signal.
+In C++ Qt, the keyword **emit** is used to emit a signal.

 `emit mySignal(some_arg);`

-In Raku Qt::QtWidgets, you only have to execute the signal method.
+In Raku Qt::QtWidgets, you only have to execute the method to emit the
+associated **QtSignal**.

 `self.mySignal(some_arg);`

-### Subclassing a Qt object
+### 4.9 Subclassing a Qt object

 When programming with Qt and C++, some features can only be accessed
-by overriding some Qt C++ virtual methods.
+by overriding a Qt C++ virtual method.

 A parallel mechanism is implemented in the Qt::QtWidgets module.

-Subclassing a Qt object needs three step :
+Subclassing a Qt object needs three steps:

-    * Define a Raku class inheriting the Qt class
+- Define a Raku class inheriting the Qt class

-    * Call the "subClass" method of the parent class from the TWEAK submethod
+- Call the **subClass** method of the parent class from the BUILD or TWEAK
-    of the new class.
+submethod of the new class.

-    * Override the virtual methods.
-They just have to be defined with the
+- Override the virtual methods.
+The overriding method must have
+the same name and signature that the overrided method and doesn't need
-    right signature and dont need any specific syntax.
+any specific syntax.

-The first step is obvious.
-The second is used to instantiate the C++
+The first and third steps are obvious.

+The second one is used to instantiate the C++
 counterpart of the Raku class and to pass it the parameters its constructor
 needs.
 In this second step, the parent class whose the subClass method is
-called must be explicitely specified :
+called must be explicitely specified:
 `self.ParentClass::subClass($param, ...);`

 The following example shows how to subclass a QLabel and override its
-QMouseMoveEvent method.
+QMousePressEvent method.

 **Pure C++ version:**